 With the growing amount of data collected by various organizations and industries, it’s no wonder why creating and enforcing a robust data retention policy is necessary.
 However, because of the rapidly changing threat landscape and new data privacy laws and regulations, it can be tricky for organizations to know what data they need to retain and for how long.

-Let’s take a look at some data retention best practices and how following them can help your organization establish and enforce more compliant and useful data retention policy suitable for your organization’s needs.
+Let’s take a look at some data retention best practices and how following them can help your organization establish and enforce a more compliant and useful data retention policy suitable for your organization’s needs.

 What is a Data Retention Policy?

-A data retention policy is the documentation that your organization has created to stipulate when data no longer serves its purpose and should be deleted, or if the data retention period has been met.
+A data retention policy is documentation that your organization has created to stipulate when data no longer serves its purpose and should be deleted, or if the data retention period has been met.
 Implementing a data retention policy begins by knowing what kinds of data your organization holds and then classifying that data.

 Data Retention Policies are critical to ensuring all local and federal regulations and retention schedules are being met.
 This includes retaining data and records for the specified period of time, and also prompt deleting or destroying records once the retention policy is up.

-What are Best Practices for Data Retention?
+What are Best Practices for a Data Retention and Purging Policy?

 1: Identify and classify the data your organization holds

 Implementing a robust data retention policy begins by knowing what kinds of data your organization holds and then classifying that data.
-For healthcare companies, this could be PHI such as patient names, dates of birth, Social Security numbers, medical data and histories, or prescription information.
+For healthcare companies, this could be PHI such as patient names, dates of birth, Social Security numbers, medical data, and histories, or prescription information.
 For financial services organizations, this could be CHD, PINs, credit scores, payment history or loan information.

 Classifying data is a best practice for data retention because not all data requires the same retention.
 Recognizing this, many frameworks and legal regulations have specific requirements that encourage organizations to classify data.
 For example, the 2017 SOC 2 Trust Services Criteria requires that service organizations who include the confidentiality category in their audit demonstrate that they identify and maintain confidential information to meet the entity’s objectives related to confidentiality.